-I don’t make applesauce cookies very often, but when I do I make Old Fashioned Applesauce Cookies.
-The recipe’s based on one from Fanny Farmer that calls for 1 cup applesauce, 1 cup sugar, 2 cups of flour and a half cup of butter.
-I’ve changed it up over the years by altering the spices, throwing in oats, and experimenting with different types of butter.
-And when I’m lucky enough to find them, I add cinnamon chips!
-Even with changes, the cookies always bake up soft, cakey, and spicy.
+I don't make applesauce cookies very often, but when I do I make Old Fashioned Applesauce Cookies.
+The recipe's based on one from Fanny Farmer that calls for 1 cup applesauce, 1 cup sugar, 2 cups of flour and a half cup of butter.
+I've changed it up over the years by altering the spices, throwing in oats, and experimenting with different types of butter.
+And when I'm lucky enough to find them, I add cinnamon chips!
+Even with changes, the these apple cookies always bake up soft, cakey, and spicy.

-Shortening vs. Butter
+Shortening vs. Butter in Apple Cookies

-What’s interesting is that a lot of the old fashioned recipes call for shortening which often improves a cookie’s texture.
+What's interesting is that a lot of the old fashioned recipes call for shortening which often improves a cookie's texture.
 With applesauce cookies, it seems like the texture is better with butter.
-So luckily you don’t have to sacrifice the flavor of butter to have big, nicely rounded cookies!
+So luckily you don't have to sacrifice the flavor of butter to have big, nicely rounded cookies.

 Chopped Raisins in Old Fashioned Apple Cookies

 Another interesting thing is that older applesauce cookie recipes often call for a combination of nuts and chopped raisins.
-I usually don’t chop raisins for cookies, but I like how the chopping the raisins helps keep them evenly distributed throughout the cookie, so I take that extra step with these and it seems worth it.
-Obviously, I like raisins, but if you don’t you can leave them out and substitute cinnamon chips, chopped dried apple or something else.
+I usually don't chop raisins for cookies, but I like how chopping the raisins helps keep them evenly distributed throughout the cookie, so I take that extra step with these and it seems worth it.
+Obviously, I like raisins, but if you don't you can leave them out and substitute cinnamon chips, chopped dried apple or something else.

 Old Fashioned Applesauce Cookies